Argennon-Project/ADAGs/README.md

 ### Token Dynamics

 The final total supply of the Argennon currency will be 100 billion.
 The ARG ERC20 token on the other hand, will have a 50 billion cap.
 Consequently, 50 billion Argennons will be minted only after the launch of the Argennon blockchain.
 These Argennons will be mainly used as staking rewards.

 The minting of the ARG ERC20 token will follow these rules:

-- **10 billion:** founder's share.
+- **5 billion:** founder's share.
-- **1 billion:** founder's initial reserve which will be granted to early contributors. **All these grants are documented [here](https://github.com/aybehrouz/ADAGs/blob/main/grants.md).**
+- **5 billion:** founder's initial reserve which will be granted to early contributors. **All these grants are documented [here](https://github.com/aybehrouz/ADAGs/blob/main/grants.md).**
-- **1 billion:** first crowdfunding which will be sold for 50,000$.
+- **1 billion:** first crowdfunding which will be sold for 100,000$.

-The minting of the remaining ARG ERC20 tokens will be decided by the ADAGs, but it has to be limited by the maximum supply defined by the ARG ERC20 contract.
+The minting of ARG ERC20 tokens will be decided by the ADAGs, but it has to be limited by the maximum supply defined by the ARG ERC20 contract.
 This maximum allowed supply is a function of time.
-For the first year a maximum supply of 20 billion is allowed, and after that, the maximum allowed supply increases 5 billion per year for 6 years until it reaches the 50 billion cap.
+For the first year a maximum supply of 10 billion is allowed, and after that, the maximum allowed supply increases 5 billion per year until it reaches the 50 billion cap.
 It should be noted that this is a hard limit on the **maximum** supply of the ARG ERC20 token and the actual supply may be lower than this amount.

-After the launch of the Argennon blockchain, all unminted ARG ERC20 tokens will be considered as the reserve of the ADAGs counterpart on the Argennon blockchain.
+After the launch of the Argennon blockchain, all unminted ARG ERC20 tokens with respect to the 50 billion cap, will be considered as the reserve of the ADAGs counterpart on the Argennon blockchain.